MPZinke/SmartCurtain/README.md

     - setuptool
     - sklearn

+### DESIGN DECISIONS
+- Options precedence is selected High -> Low from Curtain -> Home (because I am specifying that a specific item has precendence over a more general category).
+- Events precedence is selected High -> Low from Home -> Curtain, as an event for an area includes more specific items in that area

 ---

 ## CONSIDERED FUTURE ADDITIONS
 - [ ] 1.
 Google Calendar Event Setter
 - [ ] 2.
-Thermostat & light level integration *(if it's cold & dark outside and close curtains for better insolation (and vice versa))*
+Thermostat & light level integration *(if it's cold & dark outside then close curtains for better insolation (and vice versa))*
 - [ ] 3.
 Who Is Home (ping Android phones to see if person is on local network) closing/opening
 - [x] 4.
 Update module automatically updates Hub nightly when origin/Production branch is updated.
 - [ ] 5.
 Mobile App
 - [ ] 6.
 WearOS App
 - [x] 7.
 JSON Log format
-- [ ] 8.
+- [x] 8.
 JSON string output for all objects
 - [ ] 9.
 Updater can run bash script (using same principle as DB updates)

 ---